pub enum NodeName {

 So if one needs to add semantic highlight or go-to definition to entire

-it should emit helper statements for each Punct
+NodeName it should emit helper statements for each Punct and

 Block(Block)